 position: relative;

-Sets up a positioning context for the ::after pseudo-element (discussed below).
+::after pseudo-element (discussed below).

 display: inline-block;…